 - Keep the napkin in your lap.
 The napkin should remain on your lap until either it is needed or the meal ends.
 You should never use your napkin to clean your silverware or to wipe your face.
 If you need to blow your nose, excuse yourself from the table and dining area and use your handkerchief or a tissue.
 This is not an appropriate use of the dinner napkin.

 - Place the napkin to the side when you get up during the meal.
-If you need to excuse yourself from the table, you should use one hand to grab the napkin and then loosely fold the napkin, placing it to the left or right of your plate.
+If you need to excuse yourself from the table, you should use one hand to pick it up and then loosely fold the napkin, placing it to the left or right of your plate.
 There is no need to refold your napkin, but try not to crumple it or make it into a ball.
-Never leave the napkin on the chair or on the floor.
+Never leave the napkin on the chair or allow it to drop on the floor.

 - Use your napkin to show when you are finished.
 At the end of the meal, leave the napkin semi-folded at the left side of the place setting or on the plate.
-Either of these moves will signal to the wait staff that you have completed that course.
+Either of these moves will signal to the wait staff that you have completed that course, and they may remove the dishes.

 Using Your Napkin at a Private Dinner Party